VenkataTarunKumarMavillapalli/local_RAG_Agent/README.md

 - Playground UI: Provides a web-based interface for querying the RAG agent.

 #### Libraries Used
--phi.agent: For creating the RAG Agent.
+- phi.agent: For creating the RAG Agent.
--phi.model.ollama: Integration with Ollama language models.
+- phi.model.ollama: Integration with Ollama language models.
--phi.knowledge.pdf: PDF processing and knowledge base creation.
+- phi.knowledge.pdf: PDF processing and knowledge base creation.
--phi.vectordb.qdrant: Qdrant as the vector database.
+- phi.vectordb.qdrant: Qdrant as the vector database.
--phi.embedder.ollama: Ollama model for generating vector embeddings.
+- phi.embedder.ollama: Ollama model for generating vector embeddings.
--phi.playground: Interactive user interface for querying the agent.
+- phi.playground: Interactive user interface for querying the agent.